djeada/Linux-Notes/notes/processes.md

   +-------------+     +---------------+     +---------+
 ```

-- `Created`: The process is created.
+- `Created`: The process enters the system.
+It's allocated with necessary resources but is not yet running.
-- `Running`: The process has been scheduled and is executing.
+- `Running`: The process is actively executing on the CPU.
-- `Interrupted`: The process is stopped or paused by the system, usually due to an interrupt from the system.
+- `Interrupted`: The process is temporarily stopped, either to let other processes run or because it is waiting for an input or an event.
-- `Exit`: The process finishes its execution.
+- `Exit`: The process has completed execution and is ready to be removed from the system.
-- `Terminated`: The process is killed due to an error or an explicit kill command.
+- `Terminated`: An error or an explicit kill command leads to the process being forcefully stopped.

 ## Process Spawning